-If you’re into European history, the Arc de Triomphe has significant historical value to France.
-This monument is located in the middle of Place Charles de Gaulle, an intersection of 12 avenues around the monument in the middle of Paris!
+European history buffs will appreciate the Arc de Triomphe – it’s located in the middle of Place Charles de Gaulle, an intersection of 12 avenues around the monument in the middle of Paris!